How to Choose the Best Home Siding For Your Home

 Here are some basic facts to help you make the right choice for your home:

-- Wood: Real wood siding is still in use in some locales, although it has been discouraged in other areas because of home hazard or fire risk.
-Treated wood siding, or treated shakes and shingles, are frequently used as accent materials in conjunction with other safer and more cost-effective siding.
-Wood siding can be expensive, and it requires periodic maintenance to keep it looking good over the long-term.
+<p>Real wood siding is still in use in some locales, although it has been discouraged in other areas because of home hazards or fire risks.
+Treated wood siding, or treated shakes and shingles, are frequently used as accent materials in conjunction with other safer and more cost-effective sidings.
+Wood siding can be expensive, and it requires periodic maintenance to keep it looking good over the long term.

-- Stone and Stone Veneer: Available in many forms, from rustic stacked stone to smooth river rocks, or granite, marble, slate and limestone, natural stone requires professional installation.
+Available in many forms, from rustic stacked stone to smooth river rocks, or granite, marble, slate, and limestone, natural stone requires professional installation.
 Because it is considered a luxury material, stone siding is typically distinctive, but also expensive.
 Synthetic stone veneers, however, are popular and readily available.

-- Aluminum or Vinyl Siding: Developed as easy-care, economical alternatives to traditional wood plank, board and batten or clapboard-style siding, these alternatives are the most common in use nationwide.
+Developed as easy-care, economical alternatives to traditional wood plank, board, and batten, or clapboard-style siding, these alternatives are the most common in use nationwide.
 Reasonable in price and quick and easy to install, either can be a good choice for replacement siding, and they are often combined in new construction with other materials to lend a custom appearance.

-- Fiber Cement Board: Manufactured panels that are available in sheets are both easy to install and cost-effective.
+Fiber cement board siding is made of manufactured panels that are available in sheets and both easy to install and cost-effective.
 They can mimic other siding materials, including wood, masonry or stucco.
-Durable and fire-resistant, this modern siding can be expected to last between 20 and 50 years, depending on specific location.
+Durable and fire-resistant, this modern siding can be expected to last between 20 and 50 years, depending on location.